-In each baggy, drop in two tablespoons of the glue/water solution.
+In each bag, drop in two tablespoons of the glue-water solution.
 Seal the bag.
 Next, give each guest two heaping tablespoons of borax and have them add water until the borax becomes more solid.
-Add two teaspoons of the borax solution to the glue/water mixture in the baggy.
-Have guests mush the two mixtures together in the baggy.
-If the slime is too stiff, add more of the water/glue mixture.
+Add two teaspoons of the borax solution to the glue-water mixture in the bag.
+Have guests mush the two mixtures together in the bag.
+If the slime is too stiff, add more of the glue-water mixture.
 Too runny?
 Add more of the borax solution.

-One word of caution: Do try the slime mix before the party to make sure you understand how it works.
+One word of caution: Do try to make the slime mix before the party to ensure you understand how it works.
 After all, you’ll be mixing under pressure at the event – you’ll have a dozen or so kids jumping up and down, asking, “Can I see?”

 Once your guests have mixed up their slime, you can play games and have contests with it.
 If you don’t want to go through the hassle of mixing and measuring, you can buy slime kits at craft stores or online at Steve Spangler Science.
 Slime is inexpensive.